xiigroup/Unified-Messaging/README.md

 # Unified Messaging API
-Xii Group UMG allow to send and seceive Whatsapp and SMS messages from any system.
+Xii Group Unified Messaging Gateway allow to send and seceive Whatsapp and SMS messages from any system through api.

 ## Sample PHP Usage
 This sample php code send an sms message and returns the response in json. to send a whatsapp message replace sms with **whatsapp**, response of sms and whatsapp is not the same.